Propagation effects of Lorentz violation in gravitational waves: Acknowledgments

 \section{Acknowledgments}

 A. A. Araújo Filho is supported by Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) and Fundação de Apoio à Pesquisa do Estado da Paraíba (FAPESQ), project numbers 150223/2025-0 and 1951/2025.
-N. Heidari is supported by Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) with the project number being 152891/2025-0.
+N. H is supported by the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), grant No. 152891/2025-0.
+N. H. also acknowledges the networking support provided by COST Action CA22113 -- Fundamental challenges in theoretical physics (Theory and Challenges), CA21106 -- COSMIC WISPers in the Dark Universe: Theory, astrophysics and experiments (CosmicWISPers), CA21136 -- Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse), and CA23130 -- Bridging high and low energies in search of quantum gravity (BridgeQG).
 I. P. L. was partially supported by the National Council for Scientific and Technological Development - CNPq, grant 312547/2023-4 and to acknowledge networking support by the COST Action BridgeQG (CA23130), the COST Action RQI (CA23115) and the COST Action FuSe (CA24101) supported by COST (European Cooperation in Science and Technology).
+I. P. L. also acknowledges the discussions carried out in the VirgoBR group.